George Santos maintains his prosecution was political, says he’s had a ‘very large slice of humble pie’

 “It’s actually creating recidivism because it’s not doing what it’s supposed to do,” Santos said of the prison system.
 “I told this to the president, that I’d love to be involved with prison reform, and not in a partisan way.”

-Santos said he did not see himself returning to politics in the next ten years.
+Santos said he did not see himself returning to politics in the next 10 years.

 “I’m 37 years old.
-I can tell you this, not that I can see if in the next decade.
-I am, I’m all politicked out,” he said.
+I can tell you this, not that I can see if in the next decade. … I’m all politicked out,” he said.

 The-CNN-Wire